 If you need this kind of solution, combine it with the client-side blocking plus an extra bit of handling for any "report pending" responses.
 Otherwise we're still not giving the user any feedback that something slow is going on.

 The implementation approach for this depends on what kind of web/app server architecture you're using.
-For most of my work, I'm using Java/Spring/Tomcat related stuff, so the article I wrote is based on that stuff - [Throttling access to long running webapp actions]()
+I may write a separate article about that at some point.
+If I do, it'll probably be called something like Throttling access to long running webapp actions

 4. Do it beforehand